surmalune/symbol-counter/README.md

 ## How to run the app using JAR file

-If you have JDK on the PC, you can run it with that single command:<br>
+If you have JRE on the PC, you can run it with that single command:<br>
 `java -jar target/symbol-counter-0.0.1-SNAPSHOT.jar`

 ## How to run the app using Docker